WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 *1st-level Holy feature*<br/>
 <div style='margin-top:-4px;'></div>

-Whenever you use a spell slot of 1st level or higher to restore hit points or to cast a beneficial spell onto a creature, that creature regains a number of hit points at the start of your next turn equal to your proficiency bonus.
+Whenever you use a spell slot of 1st level or higher to restore hit points or give another beneficial effect to one or more creatures, a creature of your choice among them regains a number of hit points at the start of your next turn equal to your proficiency bonus.

 #### Renew Faith
 *1st-level Holy feature*<br/>